mahamkhawar/DH110-22F-Demo/assignment05/README.md

 ### Low-Fidelity Prototype on Figma

 I decided to refine the wireframes to be cleaner with revisions I collected from my prototype testing.
 Below is a photo of my participant observing one of the updated changed to the wireframe.

+Note: I am working on this file as I explore more about my project.
+Thus, some edits are going to be after the  deadline for this assignment.
+You can check version history on the file to explore what parts I completed before the deadline.

 https://www.figma.com/file/xvuF3d8NpoqArfcYPrvAR8/Untitled?node-id=0%3A1